 MCV specifically focuses on:

-- improving the accuracy of forecasting on timeframes of value for primary production
+- improving the accuracy of weather and climate forecasting on timeframes of value for primary production

-- providing climate products, services and tools for managing climate risk
+- providing climate information products, services and tools for managing climate risk

 - increasing knowledge and confidence to adopt climate risk management initiatives.